 So I searched for them and searched some more.

 I tried every kind of word combination I could think of, but they were nowhere to be found.

-How to make burlap roses (the perfect marriage between rustic and romantic)
+Don’t you agree that burlap roses are the perfect marriage between rustic and romantic?

 I searched and found several burlap flower tutorials for all kinds of flowers, but none looked like the ones my heart was craving.
 So I came up with my version of burlap roses.